jon-jacky/Piety/editors/ed.md

 ## Commands not present in classic ed ##

-The *x* and *X* commands execute *ed* commands or Python statements from an editor buffer, to support scripting and testing.

-The *x* command requires the buffer name parameter, it cannot execute *ed* commands in the current buffer.
+The *x* command executes *ed* commands from an editor buffer, to support scripting and testing.
+It requires the buffer name parameter, it cannot execute *ed* commands in the current buffer.
 It ignores any line address arguments; it always executes the entire buffer.
-The *X* command has no buffer name parameter; it always executes Python statements in the current buffer.
-It only executes the statements specified by the line address arguments, which, if absent, default to the current line (called *dot*).
-Both *x* and *X* take optional parameters echo (boolean) and delay (float), which are helpful for visualizing execution.
-With *x* the defaults are echo *True* and delay 0.2 sec, with *X* defaults are *False* and no delay.
+It takes optional parameters echo (boolean) and delay (float), which are helpful for visualizing execution.
+The defaults are echo *True* and delay 0.2 sec.

 The *y* (yank) command inserts the lines most recently deleted by the *d* command (possibly from a different buffer).
 A *d* command